tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 (b) Informal Dispute Resolution.
 We would like to understand and try to address your concerns prior to formal legal action.
-Before filing a claim against AbandonAI, you agree to try to resolve the dispute informally by sending us notice at dispute-resolution@AbandonAI.com of your name, a description of the dispute, and the relief you seek.
+Before filing a claim against AbandonAI, you agree to try to resolve the dispute informally by sending us notice at dispute-resolution@abandon.ai of your name, a description of the dispute, and the relief you seek.
 If we are unable to resolve a dispute within 60 days, you may bring a formal proceeding.
 Any statute of limitations will be tolled during the 60-day resolution process.
 If you reside in the EU, the European Commission provides for an online dispute